- parent area

 We are so happy to welcome back our amazing Oxford Grove family!
 The children have been amazing today, and we are very proud of how well they are adapting to new routines within school.
 Please click the button below to … Continue reading

-Please click the logo to see information on how to access Teams: Click to view a video guide to help you to set up Teams:
+Please click the logo to see information on how to access Teams: Below is a video guide by our Digital Leaders on how to login to Teams:

 Why not take part in the Summer Reading Challenge?
 You can sign up online (it’s FREE) and choose your avatar.
 You can add the books you have read online, and earn badges and points every time you add a book … Continue reading